pbhu1024/awesome-augmented-language-model/README.md

 - Le Scao, Teven and Rush, Alexander, **How many data points is a prompt worth?**, 2021 [[Paper]](https://aclanthology.org/2021.naacl-main.208)

 - Jiang, Zhengbao and Xu, Frank F. and Araki, Jun and Neubig, Graham, **How Can We Know What Language Models Know?**, 2020 [[Paper]](http://arxiv.org/abs/1911.12543)

+- Henighan, Tom and Kaplan, Jared and Katz, Mor and Chen, Mark and Hesse, Christopher and Jackson, Jacob and Jun, Heewoo and Brown, Tom B. and Dhariwal, Prafulla and Gray, Scott and Hallacy, Chris and Mann, Benjamin and Radford, Alec and Ramesh, Aditya and Ryder, Nick and Ziegler, Daniel M. and Schulman, John and Amodei, Dario and McCandlish, Sam, **Scaling Laws for Autoregressive Generative Modeling**, 2020 [[Paper]](http://arxiv.org/abs/2010.14701)

 ## Motivation
 ### Emotion